- Better Borrowing (215)

 Estate agents don’t exactly have the best of reputations.
 But beyond the flashy cars, the pushy attitudes and the jargon there’s probably one thing that many people find more upsetting about working with an agent than anything else: the cost.
 Fees and commissions can leave a serious dent in your budget.
 Most agents charge a percentage of the total sale price, which can be between 0.75% and 3.0%+VAT.
 On a £300,000 property that could be as much as £9,000 + VAT.
 However, times are changing and the traditional estate agent now has a lot more competition.
-So, if you want to sell your house but reduce the fees that you pay what are your options?
+So, if you want to move home while reducing the selling fees that you pay what are your options?

 It’s sometimes worth looking into the process and costs of working with a traditional agent, if only as a starting point for comparison.
 Many are now reviewing fee structures to become more competitive and trying to offer additional benefits to make them a more attractive option.
 Weigh up what you’d get from working with a traditional agent in terms of the cost vs. the support and the reach in terms of buyers.
 It may appeal or it may be that you – like many other sellers – are looking for something else.